5 Front-end API

 Although not a part of the Kiss system, there are some very valuable technologies and libraries that have been used with Kiss in order to create some very powerful solutions.

-The first is the Lovefield library that adds SQL capabilities on the browser side.
-Data is persisted on the user’s browser and remains through browser or machine re-boots.
+The first is the Lovefield library, which adds SQL capabilities on the browser side.
+Data is persisted on the user’s browser and remains through browser or machine reboots.
 The library is located at https://github.com/google/lovefield

-A recent technology that has been used to enable browser application that run when there is no Internet connection is called Service Workers.
+A recent technology that has been used to enable browser applications that run when there is no Internet connection is called Service Workers.
 There is a package at

 https://developers.google.com/web/tools/workbox that makes working with service workers very easy.